sourcegraph/handbook/content/product/product_learning.md

 The conclusion of every project should include analysis of performance.
 Below is the beginnings of us keeping track of what we've learned based on usage data.

+## 2021-01-11

+**Team**: Product

+**Author**: Eric Brody-Moore

+**Overview**: A deep-dive into what actions lead to Cloud retention.
+The [full slide deck](https://docs.google.com/presentation/d/1JM-FEFFAwHNfpPvx0bvAl8yyLYIok61pe_idsk4EofE/edit#slide=id.p) is available on Google Drive.

+### Cloud retention

+_Conclusion_: There are [no actions that obviously lead to retention](https://docs.google.com/presentation/d/1JM-FEFFAwHNfpPvx0bvAl8yyLYIok61pe_idsk4EofE/edit#slide=id.gb2d1807fe7_0_23), and [no actions that are significantly stickier](https://docs.google.com/presentation/d/1JM-FEFFAwHNfpPvx0bvAl8yyLYIok61pe_idsk4EofE/edit#slide=id.gb2d1807fe7_0_16) than others.

+- Action: The next step is to analyze what they’re looking at and how it might fit into their workflow, not the specific actions they're taking on Cloud.

+- Action: If we want to take this step, develop an RFC to propose adding action-based retention to pings to get insight into which actions lead to retention on on-prem instances.

+Neither of these actions have been prioritized (as of 2021-01-11).

 ## 2020-12-06

 **Team**: Web